 MIDDLE CHURCH HAS BEEN RE-PLANTED!

-Check out how God REVITALIZED a church that began in 1772 to be ready to serve you in 2019!
+Check out how God REVITALIZED a church that began in 1772 to be ready to serve today's world!

 OUR FACILITY HAS BEEN RENOVATED!